 This year marks the 20th Consensus Awards.
 The Awards were presented on the 12th December 2019 and were hosted by the University of New South Wales with an independent panel of judges.

-Aerofloat is no stranger to winning awards for its patented, innovative technology in the wastewater management sector.
+Aerofloat is no stranger to winning awards for its patented and innovative technology in the wastewater management sector.
 Aerofloat has been successful in being awarded two major federal government grants to commercialise its innovative designs, and two growth grants to further develop its technology.